The controller server errors are logged in

-False will allow Tower to manage cookies and login sessions when using the HTTP protocol.
+False will allow the controller to manage cookies and login sessions when using the HTTP protocol.
 This must be done on every node of a cluster installation to properly take effect.

 To apply the changes, run:

-Ansible Tower uses port 80/443 on the Tower server to stream live updates of playbook activity and other events to the client browser.
+automation controller uses port 80/443 on the controller server to stream live updates of playbook activity and other events to the client browser.
 These ports are configured for 80/443 by default, but if they are blocked by firewalls, close any firewall rules that opened up or added for the previous websocket ports, this will ensure your firewall allows traffic through this port.